Rochester, New York: Cuisine

 One food product Rochester calls its own is the "white hot", a variant of the hot dog or smoked bratwurst made by the local Zweigle's company and other companies.
-Another local specialty is the "Garbage Plate", a trademark of Nick Tahou Hots that traditionally includes macaroni salad, home fries, and two hot dogs or cheeseburgers topped with mustard, onions, and their famous meat hot sauce.
+Another local specialty is the Garbage Plate, a trademark of Nick Tahou Hots that traditionally includes macaroni salad, home fries, and two hot dogs or cheeseburgers topped with mustard, onions, and their famous meat hot sauce.
 Many area restaurants feature copies or variations with the word "plate" commonly used as a general term.
-Rochester was home to French's Mustard, whose address was 1 Mustard Street.
+Chicken Francese was first popularized by Rochester's Italian American community.